mosen/profiledocs/_sources/pdp/index.rst.txt

 Profile domain plugins live in ``/System/Library/CoreServices/ManagedClient.app/Contents/PlugIns``.
 More recently as of Sierra some have been added to ``/System/Library/ConfigurationProfiles/PlugIns``.

+In High Sierra, XPC Services are used instead, which are located within the ``ConfigurationProfiles.framework`` at ``/System/Library/PrivateFrameworks/ConfigurationProfiles.framework/XPCServices``.

 .. toctree::
     :maxdepth: 2